 ROI and financial decisions

-Return on investment is a useful measure used to estimate the surplus of net investment benefit on an accrual basis.
+Return on investment is a useful measure to estimate the surplus of net investment benefit on an accrual basis.
 ROI can also be used in making rational financial decisions.
 As a simple method, ROI is used primarily as an auxiliary at the initial stage of assessment of the investment project.

 In general, the decision criterion is defined in the following way: